-Ricketts graduated with honors in 1884, and opened an office immediately.
+Ricketts graduated with honors in 1884, and opened an office immediately afterwards.
 Popular and charismatic, Ricketts quickly became a key leader in Omaha’s African American community.

 Serving the community determinedly, Ricketts is credited with opening Omaha’s first African American firefighting company; securing appointments for African Americans in Omaha’s city government and Nebraska state government; and serving throughout the community in philanthropic and service oriented organizations.